-Instructors are responsible for teaching kayak participants in the pool.
+Instructors are responsible for teaching kayak participants in the pool or in an defined swimming area supervised by a lifeguard.
 They must adhere to the CKC requirements outlined in this guide.

 Certification remains valid for three paddling seasons and expires on Dec 31 of the third season.